The 10 Best Things to do in Osaka – on Your First Trip

 A lot of the market is aimed at local shoppers who pick up their groceries and other goodies here, but other stalls sell ready-to-eat and freshly cooked dishes that you can sample on your visit.

 Basically, just wander around and see what you fancy – you’ll find lots of freshly cooked shellfish, sushi, and fried goods.
+Stand by the stall to try them, or head to the dining area close to the information centre.
+It’s not polite to eat and walk in Japan, even in an area like this.

 There’s also a branch of Takoyaki Wanaka (see below in the foodie section) at the north end of the market.
+If you’re here later in the day, you’re also close to Superjap, one of our favourite standing bars in Osaka.
+Head there for a well earned beer after all the walking you’re likely to have done!

 How to Get To Kuromon Market